revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-ClassNotFoundException and NoClassDefFoundError are the errors when JVM or ClassLoader not able to find appropriate class while loading at run-time.
-ClassNotFoundException is a checked exception and NoClassDefFoundError is an Error which comes under unchecked.
+ClassNotFoundException and NoClassDefFoundError are the errors that occurs when JVM or ClassLoader is not able to find appropriate class while loading during the run-time.
+ClassNotFoundException is a checked exception and NoClassDefFoundError is an Error of unchecked.

 </blockquote>